theforeman/forklift/docs/testing.md

 ## Pipeline Testing

-Under `playbooks/pipelines` are a series of playbooks designed around testing scenarios for various version of the Foreman and Katello stack.
+Under `pipelines` are a series of playbooks designed around testing scenarios for various version of the Foreman and Katello stack.
 To run one:

-    ansible-playbook playbooks/pipelines/pipeline_katello_nightly -e "forklift_state=up"
+    ansible-playbook pipelines/pipeline_katello_nightly.yml -e "forklift_state=up"

 When you are finished with the test, you can tear down the associated infrastructure:

-    ansible-playbook playbooks/pipelines/pipeline_katello_nightly -e "forklift_state=destroy"
+    ansible-playbook pipelines/pipeline_katello_nightly.yml -e "forklift_state=destroy"

 ## Client Testing With Docker